Modular Homes vs Other Types of Factory Built Homes, Such as Manufactured Homes.

 What Are the Limitations for Construction of a Modular Home?

-There are very few restrictions for what can be done using modular construction.
+There are very few restrictions for what can be done using factory-built home construction.
 Typically, the only restriction for modular homes is related to the amount of land available for it to sit on.
 Many local and state building codes have height restrictions as well.
 Therefore, anything taller than the common height for a 2- to 3-story home may be outside of code for a home placed in a municipal residential neighborhood.

-That said, we at MHVillage have heard mention of a nearly complete modular home for sale in Connecticut that will have 13,000 square-feet of living space and hit the market with a $5 million price tag.
+That said, we at MHVillage have heard mention of a nearly complete modular home for sale in Connecticut that will have 13,000 square feet of living space and hit the market with a $5 million price tag.
 That’s not your typical modular home!

 What Does a Modular Home Look Like?